 Hiding the CSRF Attack from the Victim

 For the victim not to notice the CSRF attack, the attacker can create another web page called info.html, which contains information about a topic the victim is interested in.
-However, the web page can contain a hidden iframe pointing to https://attacker.com/csrf.html, so once the victim visits info.html, the form on csrf.html is automatically triggered, without any visible indicator to the victim.
+However, the web page under the attacker's control can contain a hidden iframe pointing to https://attacker.com/csrf.html, so once the victim visits info.html, the form on csrf.html is automatically triggered, without any visible indicator to the victim.

 Attackers typically use CSRF attacks on password or email change forms, to hijack their victims’ accounts, or to create a new admin user on a web application.